Connecting to your MySQL database in Amazon Lightsail

 Open MySQL Workbench.

-Choose the Edit menu, then choose Manage connections.
+Choose the Database menu, then choose Manage connections.

 Enter the following information into the form that displays: